Pediatric abdominal aortic aneurysm

 Request an Appointment with codes: General Surgery

-Refer a Patient with Pediatric Abdominal Aortic Aneurysm
+Refer a Patient with Abdominal aortic aneurysm

 The aorta is a large artery that carries blood from the heart throughout the body.
 When the lower part of it becomes enlarged, this is called an abdominal aortic aneurysm.
 When an aneurysm ruptures (bursts), it can be life-threatening because the aorta carries blood to so many critical areas of the body.

-What are the signs and symptoms of a Pediatric Abdominal Aortic Aneurysm?
+What are the signs and symptoms of a pediatric abdominal aortic aneurysm?

 • A pulsating feeling near the belly button